-Having gorged myself on an overdose of old buildings and sick of crowds that make Pitt St look like the Itidarod trail on a slack day, I hire a scooter and head north-west along the Adriatic coast.
+Having gorged myself on an overdose of old buildings and sick of the crowds that make Pitt St look like the Itidarod trail on a slack day, I hire a scooter and head north-west along the Adriatic coast.

 Once over the main bridge north, the traffic thins out and one has to resist the temptation, at age 60, to feel that one still has the reflexes of a young Michael Schumacher and that one is sitting on a Moto Guzzi, or similar, rather than a scooter with notoriously bad cornering design.
 Still the curves are hard to resist as one slides down the roller-coaster road.

 About an hour north of Dubrovnik is my destination for the day, Trsteno, and its Arboretum dating back to 1494.
 It sits just above the town’s jewel like harbour, a short walk down from the main road.
-Here a handful of locals swim undisturbed by the, literally, millions of visitors to Dubrovnik less than an hour away.
+Here, a handful of locals swim undisturbed by the, literally, millions of visitors to Dubrovnik less than an hour away.

 Trsteno harbour and Aboretum

 Dubrovnik has two million visitors a year of whom, it appears, about 75% visit in June, July and August.
 Each day brings a new swarm of 20,000 people to a city where the population is 28,000 of whom just 1000 now live in the old city, Almost all of these come to visit the old city which is so small that you can walk from one end to the other in about five minutes.